jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

-For now, `pd.NA` as missing value is only used in some of the new, ExtensionArray-based data types for integers, bools and strings (but we are planning to support for more data types).
+For now, `pd.NA` as missing value is only used in some of the new, ExtensionArray-based data types for integers, bools and strings (but we are planning to add support for more data types).

 Those data types are not yet used by default.
 Meaning that, when creating a Series or DataFrame or importing from a file, you need to explicitly specify the